trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 title: Jekyll Themes with GitHub
 author: jordan
 category: Tutorial
-image:
+image: /uploads/website.png
 image_featured: true
 ---

 ## Theme Hosting with GitHub

-While themes can be [hosted with GemFury](https://cloudcannon.com/tutorial/2019/06/13/private-jekyll-themes-with-gemfury/){: target="_blank"}, they can also be hosted for free with GitHub.
-GitHub allow both public and private theme hosting.
+Recently we covered turning a Jekyll theme into a Gem and hosting it privately on GemFury.
+In this post we’re demonstrating how you can host your theme on GitHub .
+GitHub allow both public and private repository/theme hosting.

 ### Create a theme repository

-A repository must first be created on GitHub.
+First, create a repository on GitHub.
 Anyone can use your theme if the repository is public.

 ![](/images/blog/jekyll-themes-with-github/screen-shot-2019-06-27-at-9-59-17-am.png){: width="1460" height="850"}

-Clone the repository to your local machine and open it in the command line.
-The Jekyll&nbsp;`new-theme`{: .language-console} command builds a basic theme structure that includes the \_layouts, \_includes and \_sass directories.
+Clone the repository to your local machine and open it from the command line.
+The Jekyll&nbsp;`new-theme`{: .language-console} command builds a basic theme structure that includes the `_layouts`, `_includes` and `_sass` directories.
 Start building a theme by entering the following into your command line:

 ~~~shell
 $ jekyll new-theme mytheme
 ~~~

 This generates a basic Jekyll site which other sites can inherit from.
 The Jekyll&nbsp;`new-theme`{: .language-console} command also creates a gemspec file (`mytheme.gemspec`).
-This holds the version, and any other relevant theme details.
+This holds the version, and other relevant theme details.

 It is good practice to add all relevant details to the `.gemspec` file, and the `readme` file.
-Errors will be displayed when using the theme if the `.gemspec` and `readme` files contain “FIXME” and “TODO” entries.
+You will receive build errors if the `.gemspec` and `readme` files contain “FIXME” and “TODO” entries.

-Push all of the changes to your theme's repository on GitHub to ensure everything is up to date.
+Push these changes to your theme's repository on GitHub to ensure everything is up to date.

 ### Using Themes

-To build a themed site the `Gemfile` needs to be adjusted so the theme is downloaded during the build process.
-Open your new site’s `Gemfile` and add the following line:
+To build a themed site the Gemfile should specify where to download the theme from.
+Open your site’s Gemfile and add the following line:

 ~~~ruby
 gem 'mytheme', '>= 0.1.0', :git => 'https://github.com/GITHUB-USERNAME/mytheme.git'
 ~~~

 Jekyll also needs to know that the site is using a theme.
-This is achieved by specifying the theme within your site’s `_config.yml` file.
+Specify the theme you are using within the site’s `_config.yml` file.

 ~~~yaml
 theme: mytheme